 However, just because cannabis is legalized does not mean that it's less expensive to get your smoke at a dispensary.
 In legalized states, the industry is highly regulated with required testing for potency, along with restrictions on what is used in the cultivation process.
 All of this can get expensive.
 Dispensary owners take on the expense for this testing and typically pass it on in their prices.
 This can actually make it cheaper in some states to obtain your marijuana on the black market than from a dispensary.

 While Oregon has the cheapest overall prices, dispensary prices are still roughly 73% higher than street prices.
 However, Mesa, Arizona, is a little different, with an average dispensary being about 8% less expensive than street prices.
-Keep in mind, however, that in states where marijuana is legalized for medicine or recreational use, dispensaries are required to label their product so the customer knows exactly what they are getting.
+Keep in mind, however, that in states where marijuana is legalized, dispensaries are required to label their product so the customer knows exactly what they are getting.
 In some states, such as Colorado, they must also list everything used in the cultivation process.

 Procuring it on the streets can mean you're getting anything from lower-quality cannabis to something potentially laced with other drugs.
 Dispensaries are also required to list the percentage of THC and CBD, which can be a crapshoot when purchasing from friends or the dude on the corner.